Realms let you apply policy from the username itself. When a user authenticates with a username such asDocumentation Index

 Assign Groups To A Realm

 Realm groups are applied automatically to matching users.
 Use them for policy that belongs to a domain, tenant, partner, or customer namespace rather than to a single user.
+Good realm group examples:- Default access policy for a customer domain.

 - Common vendor attributes for a partner-managed network.